volcano-sh/volcano/docs/design/job-api.md

     OutOfSyncEvent Event = "OutOfSync"
     // CommandIssuedEvent is triggered if a command is raised by user CommandIssuedEvent Event = "CommandIssued"
+    // TaskCompletedEvent is triggered if the 'Replicas' amount of pods in one task are succeed TaskCompletedEvent Event = "TaskCompleted"
 )

 // Action is the type of event handling